 6. Go social

 Take the initiative to create a hashtag that reflects some aspect of mental health awareness.
 You can encourage people to start a conversation online by asking your friends to use the hashtag with their online networks.
 You can also design a cover or profile photo that reminds your online network that it’s Mental Health Awareness Month.
+Try to encourage thoughtful and constructive conversation around mental health with your hashtag.
+Maybe share tips on how you work through a particularly tough anxiety attack so that you can help others in their experiences—and also help them feel less alone.

 7. Host a community-wide fundraising event